Additional Information

 Statistical downscaling: LOCA, MACA, BCCA, BCSD, etc.

-The BCSD (Bias-Corrected Spatial Disaggregation) statistical method has seen a lot of use in past CMIP5-based studies and assessments, and BCSD data are available through at least one portal.
+The BCSD (Bias-Corrected Spatial Disaggregation) statistical method has seen a lot of use in past CMIP5-based studies and assessments, and BCSD-downscaled CMIP5 data are available through at least one portal in this guide, the GDO-DCHP.
 BCSD downscaling adjusts the statistical distributions of coarse-scale projected climate values (daily or monthly temperature or precipitation) to match the statistical distributions seen in the fine-scale historical climate data, a process called quantile mapping (QM).
 The QM step has been shown to alter the future precipitation trends seen in the raw CMIP5 GCM projections, such that the Mountain West is tilted towards higher precipitation in the BCSD projections, compared to the raw projections.
 This alteration is now believed to be an artifact of the method, and so it is not reliable.
 Users should either avoid using BCSD data, or compare BCSD projections with other downscaled datasets.
+(Note that the variant of BCSD used in NASA’s NEX-DCP30 CMIP5 dataset and NEX-DCCP-CMIP6 dataset does not have this issue.)

 Dynamical downscaling: CORDEX

 Dynamically downscaled climate projections use regional climate models run while “nested” within the future conditions shown by the global models, which imparts more physical-process knowledge to the downscaled data than does statistical downscaling.
-The only such CMIP5-based dataset readily available is from the CORDEX project, which is available via one portal in this guide, the IPCC WG1 Interactive Atlas, with limited options for visualization.
-The CORDEX-North America CMIP5 projections could be useful for comparing to LOCA-, MACA-, or BCCA-downscaled CMIP5 to see if there are consistent differences in the average climate changes for the location or region of interest.
+The only such CMIP5-based dataset readily available is from the CORDEX project, which is available via two portals in this guide, the IPCC WG1 Interactive Atlas and the Copernicus Interactive Climate Atlas, although both have limited options for visualization.
+The CORDEX CMIP5 projections could be useful for comparing to LOCA-, MACA-, or BCCA-downscaled CMIP5 to see if there are consistent differences in the average climate changes for the location or region of interest.

 Regridded raw GCM data

 The other approach to processing the raw GCM projections is not to downscale them at all; instead, to replot the raw data from the different GCMs to a common grid (regridding), which puts them all at the same spatial resolution (typically around 1 degree, or 100 km).
 Several portals and assessments depict regridded raw CMIP5 data.
 The caution is that the projected future climate variables are not bias-corrected (shifted so that the GCM-simulated recent values match the observations) as with downscaled data.
 There are large biases in precipitation for the Mountain West in precipitation; all of the GCMs show much more precipitation in recent decades than actually occurred.
-However, when the future projections are shown as anomalies (projected future period minus simulated recent period), this inherently bias-corrects the projected future precipitation or temperature.
+However, when the future projections are shown as anomalies (projected future period minus simulated recent period), the subtraction process has the effect of bias-correcting the projected future precipitation or temperature.

 Climate variables